-Using social media sites such as Facebook, YouTube and LinkedIn is becoming more popular with DCs.
+Social media sites such as Facebook, YouTube and LinkedIn are becoming more popular with DCs.
 But how do you avoid violating HIPAA or privacy regulations as you increase your social media presence?

 by Mike Whitmer in Social & Electronic Media on Tuesday, February 19, 2019